yukaitung/lgdxrobot-docs/content/cloud/developer/third-party-api-access.md

 weight: 1
 ---

-LGDXRobot Cloud API provides RESTful API access for the UI and third-party systems.
 This tutorial describes how to gain access to the API using Postman.

 ## Authentication to the API